Mushrifah/Virtual-Hackathon/Auto-matic Hackathon/README.md

 Hello everyone !
 During this long 48h+24h Hackathons, you have worked hard and we really hope you have  both learned from and appreciated this hackathon !
-*The results will be posted in 30 minutes !*  :star-struck:
+*The results will be posted in 30 minutes !*

 _Our judges @George Christopoulos and @Arka have all graded your submissions following the criteria previously announced._